Top Tips for Stunning Portrait Photography

 Experimenting with different angles can add variety and dynamism to your portraits.
 Don’t be afraid to move around your subject to find the most flattering perspective.
 Shooting from above can create a sense of intimacy, while shooting from below can give the subject a more powerful and dominant presence.

-READ Top Resources for Free Online Photography Courses
+READ Top Online Resources for Photography Training

 Tilting your camera slightly or using a diagonal composition can also add interest to your portraits.
 The key is to explore different perspectives and not limit yourself to eye-level shots, which can sometimes appear flat and uninspired.